yshah2232/FRAUDALENT-TRANSACTION/README.md

 **UNKOWN VALUES**
 We start by addressing the problem of unknown variable values.
 There are essentially three alternatives:
-1 remove the cases
+1. Remove the cases
-2 Fill in the unknowns using some strategy,
+2. Fill in the unknowns using some strategy,
-3 Use tools that handle these types of values.
+3. Use tools that handle these types of values.

 ### FEW TRANSACTONS